 Enjoy a bit of everything with this tour that begins with walking through the famed city of Oxford before driving through the Cotswolds, allowing you to delve into the birthplace of William Shakespeare before exploring the medieval Warwick Castle.

-- Drive through the beautiful English countryside on a luxurious coach
+- Drive through the beautiful English countryside that constitutes the Cotswolds.

 - Visit the town where William Shakespeare was born - Stratford upon Avon